ImWanderMaker/cwDuxplorer/README.md

     - **순서 변경**: 관리 버튼을 `Ctrl` 키와 함께 클릭하면 바로가기 버튼의 순서를 조정할 수 있습니다.

 자세한 사용법은 [여기](path/to/documentation)에서 확인하세요.

+### English

+**cwDuXplorer** offers an interface similar to Windows Explorer, supporting standard file operations (copy, move, delete, etc.) with the same ease.
+Additionally, its dual-panel layout and shortcut feature enhance file management efficiency.

+- **Dual Panels**:
+  - Open different folders in the left and right panels to compare or transfer files.
+  - Drag and drop files for quick copying or moving.

+- **Shortcut Feature**:
+  - **Shortcut Toolbar**: Located at the top by default, this toolbar lets you bookmark frequently used paths for quick access.
+You can drag it to the left, right, bottom, or top of the window.
+  - **Shortcut Buttons**: Left-click a button to open its path in the left panel; right-click to open it in the right panel.
+  - **Shortcut Management**:
+    - **Add**: Click the management button (leftmost on the toolbar).
+A left-click adds the current left panel’s path as a shortcut; a right-click adds the right panel’s path.
+    - **Edit/Delete**: Hold `Ctrl` and click (left or right) a shortcut button to open a context menu, where you can:
+      - **Edit**: Open a dialog to modify the button’s name and path.
+Save to update the toolbar.
+      - **Delete**: Remove the selected shortcut.
+      - **Copy Path**: Copy the shortcut’s path to the clipboard.
+    - **Reorder**: Hold `Ctrl` and click the management button to rearrange the shortcut buttons.

+For detailed instructions, see [here](path/to/documentation).

 ---